IchanP/L3-DateConverter/testrapport.md

 The "Small Date Conversion Page" is now rendered.

-### TC2.1 User should be informed of errors in Small Date Converter
+### TC2.1 User should be informed of same calendar errors in Small Date Converter

 ### Test Steps